Johnny4251/ImagesFromBabel/README.md

 ### Mindblowing Concept

 Imagine the possibility of replicating a specific image, such as a portrait of oneself, purely through this process.
 Mathematically, there exists an infinite set of seeds capable of generating any given image.
-While practically implausible due to the immense scale of computation required, this notion suggests that, in an infinitely expanding universe, there might exist a precise seed that can recreate any desired image.
+While practically implausible due to the immense scale of computation required, this notion suggests that, in an infinitely expanding universe, there will exist a precise seed that can recreate the desired image.

 # Code
 ## Information